eXascaleInfolab/oaxmlc/README.md

 python setup.py develop
 ```

-### HECTOR and TAMLEC
+### HECTOR
-HECTOR and TAMLEC requires also the *GloVe* word embedding.
+HECTOR requires also the *GloVe* word embedding.
 We used the `GloVe.840B.300d` version, which can be downloaded in the [official website](https://nlp.stanford.edu/projects/glove/).
 The downloaded file must placed in a `.vector_cache` directory by default.
-The location of the pre-trained word embeddings, a parameter named `path_to_glove`, can be modified in the `algorithms/hector.py` or `algorithms/tamlec.py` files.
+The location of the pre-trained word embeddings, a parameter named `path_to_glove`, can be modified in the `algorithms/hector.py` file.

 ## Config options